Tryflle/WeaveInstallDocs/README.md

   1. Run Lunar
   2. Open your terminal and run `ps aux | grep lunar.jar`
   3. Copy the command and add it to a `.sh` script
-  4. A little after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
+  4. In the `.sh`, just after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   5. Create the folder `.weave` and inside `mods` in your user profile path, to do this run: `mkdir -p ~/.weave/mods`
   6. Add your mods to the folder and then run the `.sh` script.
 ## Installion Method for Weave Manager